Advice from our physiotherapist

 Heel spurs and plantar fasciitis are two names for the same type of problem and are one of the most common causes of heel pain.
 The injury is caused by overuse of the tendon sheath in the foot and can lead to long-term pain if not relieved.

-Plantar fasciitis is an inflammation of the plantar fascia, the strong tendon that runs under the foot and stabilises the arch of the foot.
+Heel spurs (plantar fasciitis) are inflammation of the plantar fascia, the strong tendon that runs under the foot and stabilizes the arch of the foot.
 The pain is often located on the inside or front of the heel.
 In long-term problems, a small bony protrusion can develop – this is called a heel spur.
 Regardless of the word used, it is the same basic problem: an overload of the tissue in the heel.

 Symptoms